hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 touch main.go
 ```

-The `chaincode` directory will contain our chaincode logic.
+The `chaincode` directory will contain the chaincode logic.
 Here we just have a single `chaincode.go`.
 The `main.go` contains the starting point of the chaincode.

 Let's first focus on the chaincode logic.
 Add the following code to `chaincode/chaincode.go`: